 Unlike our other herbaceous areas which are designed to give a successional display throughout the summer, here varieties flowering in late May and June have been planted to give a shorter but more intense display.

-A new section, similar to the June Garden, but with plants reaching a peak in late August and September.
+Similar to the June Garden, but with plants reaching a peak in late August and September.

 |We serve a range of light lunches including freshly made sandwiches, homemade quiches and soups.
-Freshly baked scones and a variety of cakes are available all day plus hot and cold drinks and ice creams.|
+Freshly baked scones and a variety of cakes are available all day plus hot and cold drinks and ice creams. |

 |And finally, something completely different.|